oroinc/documentation/user_guide/magento_channel_integration.rst

 In order to enable two-way synchronization:

-- Go to *System --> Channels* and click in the row of the grid that contains your Magento Channel
+- Go to the channel's view page

 - Click on its Integration link